COVID-19 | COMMUNITY UPDATE

 • The multi-use pathway along the Ottawa River is open to pedestrians, runners and cyclists.

-• Cyclists, runners and pedestrians can continue to enjoy the Sir George-Étienne Cartier Parkway on weekends from 8am to 4pm when it closes to motor vehicles between Aviation Parkway and St. Joesph Blvd.
-The weekend closures have been extended to September 7 as part of an NCC pilot project.
+• Cyclists, runners and pedestrians can also continue to enjoy the Sir George-Étienne Cartier Parkway on weekends from 8am to 4pm when it closes to motor vehicles between Aviation Parkway and St. Joesph Blvd.
+The weekend closures have been extended to October 12.
 CLICK HERE for details.

-• Playgrounds and exercise equipment at Ottawa City Parks reopened on July 17 after being closed since mid-March.
+• Playgrounds at Ottawa City Parks reopened in July.
 Users are reminded to maintain physical distancing from people outside your household, avoid touching your face, and wash your hands after using park equipment.

 Please Note: The 23 bus route is back in service after a temporary closure due to the pandemic.
 All transit riders are required to wear face masks.
 For more information visit octranspo.com .